What kind of projects do we work on with Son Servants?

 When is the balance due?

 The balance is split into two payments.
 The first payment (50% of balance) is March 1 for all trips.
-The final payment is due 60 days prior to your trip.
+The final payment for all June events is due May 1 and for all July events it is due June 1.

 Is there a deadline for registration?